Kishwer Merchant: Bigg Boss and further success (2015–2023)

-In 2016, Kishwar made her comeback with Balaji's popular show Brahmarakshas, playing the main antagonist- Aprajita.
+In 2016, Kishwar made her comeback with Balaji's popular show Brahmarakshas, playing the main antagonist, Aparajita.

 In April 2017, Kishwar was seen in yet another Ekta Kapoor's show, Dhhai Kilo Prem, which airs on Star Plus.
 She played a cameo appearance as Shilpa.
 In May 2017, she was seen in Rashmi Sharma's Savitri Devi College & Hospital on Colors, but later she quit the show.
-Kishwar was also playing Asha in &TV's show Gangaa, which stars Aditi Sharma.
+Kishwar was also playing Asha in And TV's show Gangaa, which stars Aditi Sharma.
 The show went off air on 2 June 2017.

 Personal life

-In 2010, Kishwer Merchant started dating co-actor Suyyash Rai.
+In 2010, Kishwer Merchant started dating actor Suyyash Rai.
 They got married on 16 December 2016.
 On 2 March 2021 the couple announced that they were expecting their first child.

 On 27 August 2021, the couple became parents to a boy and named him 'Nirvair'.